-Defendant and Law Enforcement designee may bring one (1) copy of all demonstrative or other physical evidence he/she intends to use in presentation of his/her case to the remote location on the day of the hearing.
-Demonstrative or other physical evidence includes oversized maps or diagrams, three dimensional objects, and blown up photographs.
-(Effective January 1, 2017; Rule 3.6.3 (was 3.6.4) renumbered effective January 1, 2016)
+Defendants and other law enforcement designees may bring one (1) copy of all demonstrative or physical evidence he/she intends to use in the presentation of his/her case to the remote location or the courtroom on the day of the hearing.
+Demonstrative or other physical evidence includes video and audio recordings submitted on a CD, DVD or USB drive, oversized maps, diagrams, three dimensional objects and blown up photographs.
+(Effective January 1, 2022; Rule 3.6.3 (was 3.6.4) renumbered effective January 1, 2016)

-3.6.4 Online Adjudication and Ability to Pay Determinations - Pilot Program
+3.6.4 Online Adjudication and Ability to Pay Determinations - Pilot Program of the Vehicle Code (sections 40280-40288).
+Once implemented a defendant will be able to:

 The Fresno Superior Court is participating in a pilot program which will include online adjudication and ability to pay determinations in traffic infraction cases.
-This pilot program is sponsored by the Judicial Council and authorized in division 17, chapter 1.5 of the Vehicle Code (sections 40280-40288).
-Once implemented a defendant will be able to:
+This pilot program is sponsored by the Judicial Council and authorized in division 17, chapter 1.5